rodolfoap/jdocdb/README.md

 	/* Complex Queries: do whatever query emulating a SELECT*FROM [TABLE] WHERE [CONDITIONS...] */ /* Usage: db.SelectWhere(EMPTY_STRUCT, func(p Table) bool, [ PREFIX [, SUFFIX] ]) */
-	/* Do not forget to declare the structure as a Table, see the top of this file */

 	filtered:=db.SelectWhere(Person{}, func(p Person) bool { return p.Age==55 }, "prefix", "suffix")
 	// map[n9878:{Junge 55 true} r8791:{Jonna 55 false}]